Sections 1, 2, 3 and 7, 8, 9

 There are two labs available for you to use outside of your assigned lab time.
 Rooms 361 and 244 will be open and a lab monitor will be available to answer questions.
 The lab hours will be posted on the web and on the lab doors.

 You are given some disk space on the X drive (also called H drive) on the Sumwalt network.
-Your files must be on the X drive to be graded.
+Your files must be on the X drive and you must turn in a printed copy of the code to receive a grade.
 Your instructors can see everything on your X drive but cannot put anything there or change anything.
 Always work from the X drive while in the lab and back up your files to your flash drive before you leave.
 The X drive is backed up frequently.
-Emailing html files may change the code.
+Emailing an html file as an attachment may change the code.
 Lab assignments are not accepted by email; they must be on the X drive before the deadline to be graded.

 More about Grades from Newsweek: Making the Grade, by Kurk Wiesenfeld, GA Tech.

 Cell phones are disruptive during class.
-As in all classes, please remember to turn all cell phones off and keep them turned off and put away while you are in the classroom.
+As in all classes, please remember to turn all cell phones off and keep them turned off classroom.
+This is our class rule.
+So no using your phone or smart watch during class.
+If something is going on and you are expecting an important text/call, just let me know before class.

 No texting during class.
 As during all classes, there is to be no texting, facebooking, surfing, etc. during class.
-Keep your cell phone put away during class (both lecture and lab).
+Don't use your cell phone during class (both lecture and lab).
 During open lab hours you can text.

 If you lose your flash drive, books, jacket ... and think that you may have left them in Sumwalt (lab or lecture room) ask in Sumwalt room 340.